 High School Interns

 Karen Linares Mendoza is a high school intern at the SoundBrain Lab.
 She is passionate about the cognitive neuroscience of speech development and language learning, specifically, in the advancement of auditory learning methods for learning impairments and auditory processing deficits.
 In the lab, she is currently studying the extent of neural encoding of speech cues in older individuals through electrophysiological processes.
 She hopes to further the understanding between the neural tracking of speech sounds and its correlation with speech comprehension in different listening environments.

 Nisha Vishag is a high school intern at the SoundBrain Lab.
 She is currently a third-year high school student and lives in Austin, Texas.
 She completed a research program at the SoundBrain Lab under the mentorship of Dr. Casey Roark and continues to do research with the SoundBrain Lab.
 She is interested in many aspects of neuroscience, especially concepts related to audiovisual learning, cognition and memory and the mirror neuron system.
 At the SoundBrain Lab, she has been working on writing a research paper on the connection between musical skill and performance in audiovisual tasks

 Gangyi Feng: Gangyi Feng was a post-doctoral fellow in the SoundBrain Lab and is currently a research assistant professor at The Chinese University of Hong Kong.

-Heather Dial: Heather Dial was a post-doctoral fellow working with the SoundBrain Lab and is currently a post-doctoral fellow at the University of Texas at Austin.
+Heather Dial: Heather Dial was a post-doctoral fellow working with the SoundBrain Lab and is an assistant professor in the Department of Communication Sciences and Disorders at the University of Houston.